 The Corporation is a reporting issuer under Canadian securities law and, in May 2020, completed a transition from regulatory oversight as an investment fund to regulatory oversight as a corporate finance issuer.
-This change did not have any material impact how the Corporation raises new capital through the issuance of new common shares nor its ability to do so.
+This change did not have any material impact on how the Corporation raises new capital through the issuance of new common shares nor its ability to do so.

 The Corporation has a revolving line of credit with a major Canadian chartered bank with a limit equal to the lessor of 15% of shareholders' equity and the borrowing base calculation of risk adjusted mortgages.
 The maximum limit of the revolving line of credit is \$40 million.
 The line of credit is secured by a General Security Agreement and a first ranking interest in the mortgages, is repayable on demand, and bears interest at bank prime rate plus 1%.
 Financial covenants require the Corporation to maintain minimum levels for equity, debt to equity ratio, and percentage of residential mortgages.
-As at June 30, 2023, the Corporation was in compliance with the bank's financial covenants, and management expects to remain in compliance with such covenants going forward.
-As at June 30, 2023, the Corporation was using \$7.4 million (December 31, 2022 - \$23.2 million) of its available credit line.
+As at September 30, 2023, the Corporation was in compliance with the bank's financial covenants, and management expects to remain in compliance with such covenants going forward.
+As at September 30, 2023, the Corporation was using \$3.2 million (December 31, 2022 - \$23.2 million) of its available credit line and had access to its unused revolving line of credit of the amount of \$20.4 million (December 31, 2022 - \$6.8 million).
 Subsequent to the reporting period, Corporation entered into discussions with its bank that lowered the maximum revolving line to \$5,000,000.
 The effective date of the change was March 11, 2024.